 The forecasts for the German economy are currently quite gloomy.
-Economists are based on specific data: on company orders, consumer sentiment, the situation with the export of goods and the expectations of company managers, explains ARD.
+Economists are based on specific data: on company orders, on consumer sentiment, on the situation with the export of goods and on the expectations of company managers, explains ARD.

 Banking analyst Gertrud Traud told the German public-law media the following: “There has been no growth for two years now, and if we look at the details, we see that only government consumption is growing.
 The private components are not developing, and the mood among consumers and companies is accordingly bad“.